-Many felony crimes in Arizona incur mandatory minimum sentences felony information.
+Many felony crimes in Phoenix incur mandatory minimum sentences felony information.
 However, some people convicted of felony crimes are sentenced to a term that is not mandatory.
 In these cases, a certain amount of time served can allow them to petition for a commutation to reduce the terms of the original sentence.

 - A commutation of sentence can potentially reduce prison sentences, and can also reduce any court-ordered fines.
 Commuting a sentence does not have any effect on civil liabilities you might incur, like financial judgments in favor of victims or victims’ families.